idgm81/my-test-app/README.md

 # my-testing-app

+Hi!
 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

 ## Prerequisites